 We regret we cannot accept any liability or pay any compensation where your holiday is prevented or affected by, or you otherwise suffer any damage or loss as a result of force majeure.
 Force majeure means any event which we, or any or our suppliers, could not, even with all due care, foresee or avoid.
 Such events include war or threat of war, riots, civil strife, terrorist activities, industrial disputes, fire, epidemics and viral pandemics including footpath closures due to foot and mouth.
 Natural or nuclear disasters, adverse weather conditions and all similar events outside our control.
 Your Travel Insurance policy will state what cover they would or would not provide in these situations.

-Full details about luggage transfers are included with your walking holiday information but please be aware that for the health and safety of our staff the maximum weight allowed for any item of luggage is currently between 15 and 25KG depending on which route you are walking.
+Full details about luggage transfers are included with your walking holiday information but please be aware that for the health and safety of our staff the maximum weight allowed for any item of luggage is currently 20kg.
 We will advise you of the limit for your route in your quotation.
 Heavier items need to be split into 2 bags and we reserve the right to refuse to transport heavy items but will refund the costs to you.
 Any liability for loss or damage to luggage is limited to £200 per booking and only in the case of our negligence so we advise you do not put valuable items into luggage to be transferred or if you do, that you make sure your Travel Insurance policy covers them.
 Whilst every care and attention is taken to transport your luggage please note that on a walking holiday luggage will need to be transported by road and sometimes by hand into remote locations and we therefore advise against taking brand new or very expensive luggage items and suitcases.

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Encounter Walking Holidays Ltd, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Encounter Walking Holidays Ltd., and in the event of their insolvency, protection is provided for:

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
 Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Encounter Walking Holidays Ltd.

 Wherever possible we will supply you with your invoice, correspondence and information using email as this helps to keep the prices of our trips down for you and also helps minimise our impact on the environment.
 However, if you are unable to receive information this way, we will use the normal postal service to get information to you.